 This is not on-line software.
 It runs in your office on any Windows platform.

-Where does it back-up the data?
+Where does it back-up data? – 1.
+Disk drive in the Office?

 What storage space do we need?